HripyVoskanyan/Real_Estate_analytics/README.md

 ### Data Warehousing
 In order to store the data into its place, run in the python console `infrastructure_initiation.py` only for the first time.
 However, please note, that it was already created and in order not to lose the data you need to skip this step.
-Afterwards, just run `tasks.py`, which will store the data in the right tables.
+Afterwards, just run `flow.py`, which will store the data in the right tables.
+Give ingestion_date and reload parameters, so the data will uploaded correctly.
+For instance:
+`python flow.py --ingestion_date "2023-05-04" --reload True`

 ### Dashboard
 For getting the live data in the dashboard, download the pbix file into your computer and click on Refresh.
 After several minutes the dashboard will be up-to-date.